ajw998/recommendation-list/README.md

 # Learning

-A condensed learning resource list for other journeymen travelling on the same path.
+A list of classic reading materials for other journeymen who are interested in the same *specialist* areas in law and computer science as I am.

+I have a particular interest in the following areas:

+**Computer Science**: Software Engineering, Web Development, Data Structures and Algorithms, Information Visualisation

+**Law**: Public Law, Corporate Law, Corporate Governance

 ## Book List